ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 In this post I will walk you through how to build a GraphQL Server using _Hot Chocolate_ and _Entity Framework_.

 _Entity Framework_ is an OR-mapper from Microsoft that implements the unit-of-work pattern.
-This basically means that with _Entity Framework_ we work against a `DBContext` and once in a while commit the changes aggregated in the context to the database by invoking `SaveChanges` on the context.
-With _Entity Framework_ we can write database queries with _Linq_ and do not have deal with _SQL_ directly which many developers prefer.
+This basically means that with _Entity Framework_ we work against a `DBContext` and once in a while commit the changes aggregated on that context to the database by invoking `SaveChanges` on the context.

+With _Entity Framework_ we can write database queries with _Linq_ and do not have deal with _SQL_ directly.
+This means that we can compile our database queries and can detect query errors before we run the our code.

 <!--truncate-->

 ## Introduction

-This tutorial uses the Contoso University sample application used by Microsoft to demonstrate the usage of _Entity Framework_ with ASP.NET Core.
+This blog post uses the Contoso University sample application used by Microsoft to demonstrate the usage of _Entity Framework_ with ASP.NET Core.
 The sample application is a simple GraphQL server for the university website.
 With it, you can query and update student, course, and instructor information.

 Before we get started let us setup our server project.